 Stanley Kamau is a researcher, strategist and governance expert currently working as the Director of Executive Education at the Strathmore Institute of Public Policy and Governance.
 He is an expert of Security governance in Africa commenting on questions of police reform, electoral violence and security in urban areas.
 At Strathmore, he teaches executives and post-graduate students on Public Policy Analysis and Governance.
 He is also a Research Fellow at the Centre for Human Rights and Policy Studies (CHRIPS), a security policy think-tank based in Nairobi.
 Previously, he worked as a Senior Delivery Analyst at McKinsey & Company where he helped senior officials in several African governments think through some of their most pressing challenges.
 As a governance and policy consultant, he has handled assignments from the Research Triangle International (RTI), the Independent Electoral and Boundaries Commission (IEBC), National Gender and Equality Commission (NGEC), UNODC and DANIDA.
 Kamau is also a columnist with the Standard on Sunday commenting on Political and Policy issues.
 He holds an MSc African Studies from the University of Oxford and a Bachelor of Arts degree from the University of Nairobi.

-Rahma Ramadhan , a lawyer with an interest in international human rights law, transitional justice and Sharia law is a research intern at CHRIPS.
+Rahma Ramadhan, a lawyer with an interest in international human rights law, transitional justice and Sharia law is a junior research fellow at CHRIPS.
 She has conducted research on Public International law and Islamic law regarding security matters.
 Rahma studied Law at Strathmore University.